 Problem 1: Too few ad sets.
 Most pre-AI accounts have 3 to 6 ad sets, often organized by audience.
 With 20 weekly variants, that means 4 to 7 variants per ad set.
 Past 5, impressions split too thin and the algorithm cannot distinguish winners.

 Problem 2: Too long a kill cycle.
-Old playbooks let losing creative run 5 to 10 days before retiring.
+Old playbooks let losing creative limp along for 5 to 10 days before retiring it.
 According to creative-fatigue research aggregated by Singular, the optimal refresh rate depends on creative type and platform algorithm, and algorithm-driven channels burn through fresh creative faster than manually structured ones.
-At AI volume on TikTok specifically, you need to retire losers in 48 to 72 hours so winners can take their share of impressions.
+At AI volume on TikTok specifically, you retire losers in 48 to 72 hours so the winners can claim their impressions.

 Problem 3: Manual budget allocation.
 ABO (ad set budget optimization) made sense when you knew which ad set deserved budget.
 With AI creative volume, the algorithm sees patterns you do not.
 CBO routes spend to the ad set with the strongest creative, which is the right move when the creative volume is high.